Skip to main content

 • Change API keys periodically

-• Rotate after team member leaves
+• Rotate immediately if a team member leaves

-• Update if potentially exposed
+• Update keys if potentially exposed

-• Use different keys per environment
+• Use different keys per environment (dev, staging, production)

 • Use read-only keys when possible